Michael Palin

-Early and personal life
+Early life and education

 Palin was born in Ranmoor, Sheffield, the second child and only son of Edward Moreton Palin (1900–1977) and Mary Rachel Lockhart (née Ovey; 1903–1990).
 His father was a Shrewsbury and Cambridge-educated engineer working for a steel firm.
 His maternal grandfather, Lieutenant-Colonel Richard Lockhart Ovey, DSO, was High Sheriff of Oxfordshire in 1927.

 Palin was educated at Birkdale and Shrewsbury School.
 His sister Angela was nine years his senior; despite the age gap the two had a close relationship until her suicide in 1987.
-Palin is of mixed English and Irish Catholic heritage; he has ancestral roots in Letterkenny, County Donegal.
-His great-grandmother fled the Irish Famine and was adopted by a wealthy English family.
+Palin has ancestral roots in Letterkenny, County Donegal.
+His great-grandmother fled the Irish Famine and was adopted by a wealthy American family.

 When he was five years old, Palin had his first acting experience at Birkdale playing Martha Cratchit in a school performance of A Christmas Carol.
-At the age of 10, Palin, still interested in acting, made a comedy monologue and read a Shakespeare play to his mother while playing all the parts.
-After leaving Shrewsbury in 1962, he went on to read modern history at Brasenose College, Oxford.
+At the age of 10, still interested in acting, he made a comedy monologue and read a Shakespeare play to his mother while playing all the parts.

+After leaving Shrewsbury in 1962, he went on to read Modern History at Brasenose College, Oxford.
 With fellow student Robert Hewison he performed and wrote, for the first time, comedy material at a university Christmas party.
 Terry Jones, also a student at Oxford, saw that performance and began writing with Hewison and Palin.
 That year Palin joined the Brightside and Carbrook Co-operative Society Players and first gained fame when he won an acting award at a Co-op drama festival.
 He also performed and wrote in the Oxford Revue (called the Et ceteras) with Jones.

-In 1966, Palin married Helen Gibbins, whom he first met in 1959 on holiday in Southwold in Suffolk.
-This meeting was later fictionalised in Palin's teleplay for the 1987 BBC television drama East of Ipswich.
-The couple have three children, Thomas (born 1969), William (born 1971), and Rachel (born 1975), and four grandchildren.
-Rachel is a BBC TV director, whose work includes MasterChef: The Professionals.
-William is Director of Conservation at the Old Royal Naval College, Greenwich, London, and oversaw the 2018–19 restoration of the Painted Hall.
-A photograph of William as a baby briefly appeared in Monty Python and the Holy Grail as "Sir Not-appearing-in-this-film".
-His nephew is the theatre designer Jeremy Herbert.
-Palin is an agnostic.
-He moved to Gospel Oak, London, in the 1960s.